Technology Tournament

 Imagine having to design, build and test a moon rocket with only wooden dowel, card, square-sectioned wood, rubber bands, modelling material and Sellotape to work with.
 And you have only fours hours in which to complete the job.

-That’s the sort of task facing more than 120 students from Harpenden and St Albans secondary schools taking part in a Rotary Technology Tournament held each March.
+That’s the sort of task facing more than 120 students from Harpenden and St Albans secondary schools taking part in a Rotary Technology Tournament held each November.
 We run this event in association with the two St Albans Rotary clubs, with sponsorship from local businesses.

 Latest news